-A challenging experience working in the charity sector inspired Fozia Haider to find out more about becoming a trustee and how she could make a difference.
+A challenging experience working in the charity sector inspired Fozia Haider to becoming a trustee.

 Why did you want to become a trustee?